gbromios/cornucopia/README.md

  - There is already support for aging your brews, such that the longer you leave them, the better they'll get.
 Unfortunately, "better" doesn't actually mean anything yet.
 I'll expand those mechanics soon!

 ## Cheese
-  - Raw mink can be fermented (which takes much less time than fermenting libations) to produce a fresh cheese block
+  - Raw milk can be fermented (which takes much less time than fermenting libations) to produce a fresh cheese block
   - you can break this block down into fresh cheese wedges at the cutting board
   - this block can be placed somewhere out of the way (in your pantry or cellar) to age.
 Again, it's possible to move this block, but doing so may reset the aging process.
 This is very delicate cheese, man!
   - Aged cheese wheels act like cake: click to recieve a wedge.